7 Days 7 Markets on Koh Samui

 4. Maenam Walking Street

 A good way to start the early evening on a Thursday is the Maenam Walking Street.
-The market is located in Maenam’s Chinatown with a nice ambience surrounded by old town houses and of course a Chinese temple.
+The market is located in Maenam’s Chinatown with a nice ambiance surrounded by old townhouses and of course a Chinese temple.
 The walking street is open from 5.00 P.M. until 11.00 P.M.
-Many stalls are set up on site, which run through the village for several hundred meters.
+Many stalls are set up on-site, which run through the village for several hundred meters.